The Ultimate Guide To Shipping Your Car

 Federal law requires vehicle shippers to provide Social Security number (SSN).
 If no SSN is offered, customers must provide an Employer Identification Number (EIN).
 The EIN number replaces the Social Security number, and it is also recommended when a person starts a new business, purchases a going business, hires or will hire employees, etc. To apply for an EIN, visit the IRS EIN Assistant.

-Although cargo insurance is not required by Law, optional car insurance is available for as low as $250 for a coverage worth of up to $25,000; and $500 for up to $50,000; both with ZERO deductible.
+Although cargo insurance is not required by Law, optional cargo insurance is available at an additional cost for different levels of coverage: $25,000, $50,000; both with zero deductible.
 If the customer declines this coverage, a Cargo Insurance Opt-Out Form must be signed.
 Crowley’s liability for cargo loss or damage will be limited to a maximum of $500 per vehicle, in accordance with Section 4-(5) of the U.S. Carriage of Goods by Sea Act, 1936 COGSA, and in accordance with the terms and conditions of the Bill of Lading.
+To get an insurance quote, please contact your Crowley representative.

 Like the quote says: “It is better to have it and not need it, than need it and not have it!”.